MassStreetAnalytics/etl-framework/Documentation/Chapter 01 - ETL Developers Guide.md

 The data moves through in stages.
 Each stage will be described below.

 ![ETL Diagram](http://www.massstreet.net/documentation-images/etl-framework/ETLDiagram.png)
 Figure 1.
-Warehouse load process.
+Generalized warehouse load process.

 Figure 1 represents the load process.
 Each stage is only loosely coupled to the downstream stage.
 That is to say that if a particular piece